 This combined history and guide to Bermuda was first published in 1911.
-By 1935 it had been revised twice, and this second revision included a new chapter entitled, "Bermuda from a Railway Car" that runs through the history of transportation on the island, the argument between pro- and anti-railway forces, the building of the railway, and a short guided tour of the line.
+By 1935 it had been revised twice, and this second revision included a new chapter entitled, “Bermuda from a Railway Car” that runs through the history of transportation on the island, the argument between pro- and anti-railway forces, the building of the railway, and a short guided tour of the line.
 It is easily found on Abebooks at a range of prices; just make sure you get the 1933 edition or later.
 Long out of copyright, the full text can also be found on archive.org.

 Carveth Wells, Bermuda in Three Colours

 New York: Robert M. McBride & Company, 1935.

 Combination history/guidebooks were clearly popular in the ’30s.
 This one by Bermuda world traveller, adventurer and popular lecturer Carveth Wells, author of such classics as Adventure and Six Years in the Malay Jungles, has two relatively extensive chapters on the Bermuda Railway, describing the view along the line from Hamilton to Somerset, and then Hamilton to St. George’s.